matteocacciola/pyvolutionary/README.md

     max_cycles: int
 ```

+The examples listed in the following section can be used as a reference for the implementation of a new algorithm.

 Once you created your new classes, you can run the algorithm by calling the `optimize` method, which takes as input a
 `Task` object and returns a dictionary as above described.